ashleycampion/IrisDataSetProject/README.md

 ## Finding Correlations Between the Variables

 A key component of data analysis is of course the determination of whether or not variables are correlated with each other, and while scatter plots are helpful for visually revealing correlations, in order to quantify correlations one needs to move beyond plots and use math to coerce a value from the data that would somehow represent the extent to which the variables are correlated.
-The mathematical technique for achieving this coercion is called *regression analysis*, although it might be more helpful to think of it as a *progression* analysis, i.e. how the variable-values progress with each other: if one variable increases/progresses what happens to the other?
+One of the mathematical technique for achieving this coercion is called *regression analysis*, although it might be more helpful to think of it as a *progression* analysis, i.e. how the variable-values progress with each other: if one variable increases/progresses what happens to the other?
+Could one go so far as to say that one variable is dependent on another variable?
+This is what regression analysis is meant to achieve: an understanding of just how much an independent variable affects the value of a dependent variable.

 ### Using Linear Regression